-The chin up vs pull up question may never go away but the truth is, they are both excellent compound exercises, albeit not easy to perform correctly.
-Although similar to some degree, chin ups and pull ups work different muscles, or at least work similar muscles differently.
+The chin-up vs pull up question may never go away but the truth is, they are both excellent compound exercises, albeit not easy to perform correctly.
+Although similar to some degree, chin-ups and pull-ups work different muscles or at least work similar muscles differently.
 Choosing one over another very much comes down to what muscle groups you would like to focus on more in your workout routine.

 Be safe and sensible

-Before you even attempt to do either chin ups or pull ups, improve your grip strength by just hanging from the bar, resting your legs on the floor or on an elevated surface like a chair or aerobic step.
+Before you even attempt to do either chin-ups or pull-ups, improve your grip strength by just hanging from the bar, resting your legs on the floor or on an elevated surface like a chair or aerobic step.
 When hanging, try not to drop your shoulders and engage your core as well.

-Doing multiple sets of chin ups/pull ups require a lot of strength so don't try to rush progress and hurt yourself in the process.
+Doing multiple sets of chin-ups/pull-ups require a lot of strength so don't try to rush progress and hurt yourself in the process.

-Important: if you are new to exercising or haven't done much exercising in the past, try easing your body and mind into working out rather than going too strong at the beginning.
-If you have some excess body fat, we have a few handy tips on how to lose weight fast (relatively) as well as many articles on different diet methods (link to these are in the article above).
+Important: if you are new to exercising or haven't done much exercise in the past, try easing your body and mind into working out rather than going too strong at the beginning.
+If you have some excess body fat, we have a few handy tips on how to lose weight fast (relatively) as well as many articles on different diet methods (links to these are in the article above).
 Just be sensible.

 Best for: sculpting big arms, especially the biceps and strengthening the lats

 Muscle worked: biceps, lats, forearm, shoulders, core

 Chin-ups are probably a tad bit easier to perform than pull-ups, mainly because in the case of chin-ups, your arm muscles – especially your biceps – can be utilised more during the movement.
 For the same reason, chin-ups are better to build arm definition and to really make the biceps pop.